alielfilali01/blog-md-diff/blog-v2.md

 The following sections provide details about each of these updates.

 ## Arabic-Leaderboards Space
-**Arabic-Leaderboards**[add a link] is a comprehensive and unified space for all Arabic evaluations and tasks.
+**Arabic-Leaderboards** is a comprehensive and unified space for all Arabic evaluations and tasks.
 It is meant to serve as a central hub covering a broad spectrum of evaluations, for models across modalities.
 Currently, it has AraGen 2 and Arabic Instruction Following as live leaderboards.
 We plan to expand this space with more leaderboards and tasks for Arabic AI models across various modalities.

-We invite interested contributors to reach out to us through the community tab[add a link] or directly in order to discuss how to integrate their work/leaderboards as additional tabs into this space.
+We invite interested contributors to reach out to us through the community tab or directly in order to discuss how to integrate their work/leaderboards as additional tabs into this space.

 ## Latest Updates in AraGen Leaderboard

 In December 2024, we introduced the AraGen Benchmark as the foundation for the AraGen Leaderboard.
 A key feature of this leaderboard is its dynamic nature, with evaluation datasets remaining private (blind testing) for three months to ensure fair and unbiased assessments.
-Adhering to the same philosophy, we are publicly releasing the **AraGen-12-24 benchmark**[ADD A LINK], along with all model responses evaluated by **Claude-3.5-Sonnet** following the **3C3H guidelines**.
+Adhering to the same philosophy, we are publicly releasing the **AraGen-12-24 benchmark**, along with all model responses evaluated by **Claude-3.5-Sonnet** following the **3C3H guidelines**.

 By sharing this benchmark and model responses, we aim to encourage the community to review them, identify any unexpected behaviors we may have missed and help us refine our evaluation framework.